Herb Pennock: Early life

-Playing career
+Professional baseball career

 Philadelphia Athletics

 While pitching at Cedarcroft, Pennock threw a no-hitter to catcher Earle Mack, the son of Connie Mack, manager of the Philadelphia Athletics, in 1910.
 Pennock agreed to sign with the Athletics at a later date.
 Mack signed Pennock in 1912 to play for his collegiate team based in Atlantic City.
 Pennock's father insisted that he sign under an alias in order to protect his collegiate eligibility.
 Pennock threw a no-hitter against a traveling Negro league baseball team, and Mack promoted him to the Athletics.
 Mack intended for Pennock to be one of the prospects who would replace star pitchers Eddie Plank, Chief Bender, and Jack Coombs.

 Pennock made his major league debut with the Athletics during their 1912 season on May 14, allowing one hit in four innings pitched.
 He was the youngest person to play in the American League (AL) that season.
 Former major leaguer Mike Grady, a neighbor of Pennock's in Kennett Square, took Pennock under his wing, while Bender taught Pennock to throw a screwball.

 Pennock missed most of the 1913 season with an illness, but was able to rejoin the team late in the season.
 In the 1914 season, Pennock posted an 11–4 win–loss record with a 2.79 earned run average (ERA) in 151 2/3 innings pitched for the Athletics, and pitched three scoreless innings in the 1914 World Series, which the Athletics lost to the Boston Braves.
 Mack let Bender go after the season, naming Pennock his Opening Day starting pitcher in 1915.
 On Opening Day, Pennock threw a one-hit complete game shutout against the Boston Red Sox.
 However, as the Athletics struggled, Pennock's nonchalant playing style drew Mack's ire.
 Concluding that Pennock "lacked ambition", Mack sold Pennock to the Red Sox for the waiver price of $2,500 ($ in current dollar terms).
 Mack later regarded this sale as his greatest mistake.